Chocolate (2005 film)

-Chocolate is a 2005 Indian Hindi-language crime thriller film starring Anil Kapoor, Sunil Shetty, Emraan Hashmi, Irrfan Khan, Arshad Warsi, Tanushree Dutta, and Sushma Reddy.
-The film was an unauthorised remake of the 1995 American film The Usual Suspects.
+Chocolate is a 2005 Indian Hindi-language crime thriller film directed by Vivek Agnihotri in his directorial debut.
+The film stars an ensemble cast of Anil Kapoor, Suniel Shetty, Irrfan Khan, Emraan Hashmi, Tanushree Dutta, and Sushma Reddy.
+The film is inspired by the 1995 American film The Usual Suspects.

 Plot

 Following the 11 September 2001 attacks in the US, an explosion in a motorboat shatters the peace on Christmas Eve in London, UK.
 Following this incident is a daring robbery on an armoured vehicle carrying billions of pounds.
 The police suspect two Indians: Pipi and Sim.
 They are interrogated extensively amidst allegations that they may be linked to Al-Qaeda.